GoogleCloudPlatform/solution-acceleration-toolkit/templates/tfengine/components/cicd/manual/README.md

     * `TRIGGER_ENABLED`: Whether or not to enable all Cloud Build Triggers
     * `TERRAFORM_ROOT`: Path of the directory relative to the repo root containing the Terraform configs
+    * `BUILD_VIEWERS`: IAM members to grant cloudbuild.builds.viewer role
+        in the devops project to see CICD results
+    * `MANAGED_SERVICES`: APIs to enable in the devops project so Cloud Build Service Account can manage those services in other projects

 1. Generate the CICD Terraform configs and Cloud Build configs using the Terraform Engine.